cadebrown/old.cade.site/links.md

 : * [invoke-ai/InvokeAI](https://github.com/invoke-ai/InvokeAI)
 : * [CompVis/stable-diffusion](https://github.com/CompVis/stable-diffusion): official source code, but not as feature rich as the forks

+: In addition to direct implementations, also check out some projects that use StableDiffusion:

+: * [jquesnelle/txt2imghd](https://github.com/jquesnelle/txt2imghd): making highquality image by upscaling and diffusion

 [DALL-E 2: Text-To-Image model API](https://openai.com/dall-e-2/)

 : Now in open access with a token system, you can generate very good imagery using OpenAI's API and web interface.
 Good if you aren't looking to setup a ML developer environment and run StableDiffusion yourself